-Percentage of Workers with productivity levels well below the minimum cost of hiring them would not be able to find a formal job, even if barriers and excessive costs were removed.
+C. Percentage of Workers with productivity levels well below the minimum cost of hiring them

+It is very likely that a worker that has a productivity level significantly below the minimum wage would not be able to find a formal job, even if barriers and excessive costs were removed.
 Therefore, we can argue that this worker is being segregated from the formal labour market because of low productivity rather than because of barriers to the formal market.